Remote power switches allow secure remote power control via web interface.

 The Dataprobe iBoot is a single outlet, power over IP switch with secure web access.
 The browser interface allows for power-on, power-off, and timed power functions.
-With the auto-ping feature, the iBoot can monitor any network attached device and take automatic action when the device is down.
+With the auto-ping feature, the iBoot can monitor any network-attached device and take automatic action when the device is down.
 Autosensing for worldwide use.
 For circuits up to 12 amps.

 Dataprobe iBootBar Remote Control Power Strip

 The Dataprobe iBootBar is a remote reboot power strip that allows for independent control of 8 outlets via secure web, Telnet, SNMP, or optional internal modem.
 The password protected interface allows for power-on, power-off, and timed power functions.
 Auto-ping with automatic reboot for crashed devices.
-Current sensing with e-mail or SNMP trap notification.
+Current sensing with email or SNMP trap notification.
 Multi-user capable with independent permission settings.
 Outlet grouping for simultaneous action and reboot sequencing.
 Connect up to 16 iBootBars together for control of up to 128 outlets from one IP address.
 Available in single or dual power source in 15 or 20 amp capacities.

 Server Technology Sentry IPM-2 Remote Power Switch

-The IPM-2 is a two outlet remote power switch that allows you to power off, power on, and reboot devices from any location via secure web interface, SSH, or out of band (dial-up) session.
+The IPM-2 is a two outlet remote power switch that allows you to power off, power on, and reboot devices from any location via a secure web interface, SSH, or out of band (dial-up) session.
 Outlets can be independently controlled or grouped for simultaneous action and reboot sequencing.
-SNMP management and event notification allows network management systems to use SNMP requests retrieve information and control power to individual outlets.
+SNMP management and event notification allows network management systems to use SNMP requests to retrieve information and control power to individual outlets.
 Includes two ports for optional environmental monitoring probes.
 Multiple input power cord options*.
 Steel cased enclosure construction, industrial grade outlets, high quality powder coat finish, and upgradeable firmware.
 For 15 amp circuits.

 * Power cord not included.